messi1/CoReTM-2.0/README.md

     - Provide the necessary details to create a new model.
     - Save the model and proceed with the analysis.
     - Export the threat model to a JSON.

+## Known Issues
+1. **Browser**:
+    - This tool was developed using Google Chrome browser.
+    - Functionality and compatibility with other browsers is not guaranteed.